 How do I change the support level for my Ara buckwheat pillow?

 The Ara Buckwheat Pillow comes with a zippered cover casing that holds the buckwheat hull fill.
 You can remove hulls to adjust the pillow thickness to your preference.
 Make sure that you stand the pillow up so the zippered end is on top when removing hulls.
 Use a cup to scoop out hulls to your preference.
-You can store the extra hulls in a jar or plastic bag to add back in at any time.
+You can store the extra hulls in a jar or bag to add back in at any time.
 If you're a stomach sleeper, we recommend you remove hulls for a flatter pillow.

 Why does your Ara Buckwheat Pillow come in a smaller size than standard pillows?